tel: +48 888 99 98 98

 • They possess very high magnetic induction on the surface of the magnet,

-• Key role in modern technologies – are used in hard drives, electric motors, medical devices or very highly developed apparatuses.
+• Key role in advanced technologically fields – are utilized in hard drives, electric drive mechanisms, medical equipment or very highly developed apparatuses.

 Disadvantages of neodymium magnets:

-• Possible danger to health from tiny fragments of magnets are risky, if swallowed, which is crucial in the context of children's health.
-Furthermore, miniscule components of these devices are able to be problematic in medical diagnosis when they are in the body.
+• Possible danger arising from small pieces of magnets are risky, when accidentally ingested, which is particularly important in the context of children's health.
+Furthermore, tiny parts of these magnets can be problematic in medical diagnosis when they are in the body.

 Caution with Neodymium Magnets